 Not necessarily.
 A property inspection may reveal previously unrecorded improvements or evidence of physical deterioration.
-This could lead to a change in the value of the property assessment.
+This could lead to a change in the assessed value of the property.

 • the tax authority raises the property tax rate to raise more revenue;

-• Improvements raise the value of a property in relation to most other properties in the jurisdiction.
+• physical modifications have raised the value of a property in relation to most other properties in the jurisdiction.

-Changes in classification or exemption status can also affect the value of property and subsequent taxes.
+Changes in classification or exemption status can also affect the taxable value of property and resulting taxes.
 For more information on tax relief and deferments, contact your local municipal office.

 Disclaimer: Where information presented is different from legislation, legislation shall prevail.